 - Before beginning, make sure your bourbon, water and chicken stock are COLD.

-- To make the brine, combine the the salt syrup, sugar, peppercorns, bourbon and water in a large bucket.
+- To make the brine, combine the salt syrup, sugar, peppercorns, bourbon, and water in a large bucket.
 Remove any pieces from the turkey, like giblets or the neck, reserving to the neck for the gravy.
 Make sure to refrigerate it a resealable bag.
 Once the turkey is cleaned up, it in the liquid and refrigerate it for 8 to 12 hours.

 - Remove the turkey from the brine and pat it completely dry with paper towels.
 Place it on a baking sheet and refrigerate it for an hour or two so it dries thoroughly.

 - Preheat your smoker to 300-325 degrees F, adding your wood chips to the burner.